 The methods for crack depth measurement in concrete involve several NDTs to access the crack while keeping any further deterioration from the measurement process.
 These methods are stated as follows:

-Visual Examination of Concrete cores:
+1. Visual Examination of Concrete Cores:

 One of the more popular approaches of the past decades, this method involves extracting the cores from their cracks and studying the cores and the core holes for the extent of the crack, the severity of the damage, and in turn, through physical measurements, calculating the crack depth.

-Visual examination of core holes for crack depth measurement (image credits: Fpimec.com)
+Visual examination of core holes for crack depth measurement

 A more specialized and non-invasive approach to visual examination involves injecting the cracks with dye using minimal pressure to check any degradation of the cracks.
 After settling, the concrete cores will be investigated under a microscope analyzing the sample and measuring the depth of the cracks.

-Impact-Echo Method:
+2. Impact-Echo Method:

 The impact-echo method (IE) is stress-wave dependent, used in detecting flaws and determining the dimensions of the concrete member in various infrastructures along with specific locations of cracking, voids, and any surface delamination.
-This method involves monitoring the motion of the concrete surface after the stress pulse is generated, causing a short-duration mechanical impact.
-The test further measures the amplitude of the reflected shock waves, which helps detect flaws in the concrete sample.

-Impact-Echo Method for crack depth assessment (Image credits: ASTM C1383, “Standard Test Method for Measuring the P-Wave Speed and the Thickness of Concrete Plates Using the Impact-Echo Method”)
+Industry guidelines on the impact-echo method are standardized as the ASTM C 1383 -04: “Standard Test Method for Measuring the P-Wave Speed and the Thickness of Concrete Plates Using the Impact-Echo Method.”

-Ultrasonic Pulse Velocity Method (UPV):
+3. Ultrasonic Pulse Velocity Method (UPV):

-The ultrasonic pulse velocity method is one of the oldest yet most effective NDT methods for quality control and damage detection of concrete structures.
+The ultrasonic pulse velocity method is one of the oldest yet most effective NDT Methods for quality control and damage detection of concrete structures.

 UPV methods have traditional usage in the quality control of welded materials, usually metals.
 Still, with the advent of technology, UPV has proved to be an effective method for crack depth estimation along with uniformity and quality assessment in concrete materials.
 Industry guidelines on UPV methods are standardized as the “Standard Test Method for Pulse Velocity through Concrete” (ASTM C 597, 2016).